ElmarDott/TP-CM/README.md

 The release policy for all together Platform modules is based on this reports.
 The rules for deployed (published) Releases are:
 * fix all compiler warnings
-* cobutura full project coverrage more than 80%
+* jacoco full project coverage more than 80%
 * all test have to pass (no skip)
 * no SNAPSHOT artifacts as dependencies
 * minimize all possible PMD, Findbugs & Checkstyle warnings. (sometimes they can't fixed)